 “That makes it worse, ya dunce!
-Fine yes, you can kiss me if we are both grown and we meet again, okay?
+Fine yes, you can kiss me if we are both grown, and we meet again, and neither of us have a-a m-mate, okay?
 Satisfied?”
 She felt like her face was on fire but she refused to look away again as she didn’t want him to have some imaginary upper hand in this situation.

 Briar rolled her eyes and turned to see Tavish watching them with complete amusement.
 She did a little wave and then started on her trek feeling stronger and sadder than she ever had before.

 She had just crested her second hill when she saw the group of armed centaurs making their way toward the camp she had just left.
 From what Tavish had told her this group looked like they were from the Vega tribe.
 If they found Jadus and his uncle what would they do?
 Should she go back?
 What if they caught her and sent her back to the Foxtail?
 What could she do?
 She started running before she could think much longer and made it to the tree line just in time to see Tavish and Jadus in cuffs.
 She heard one of the Vega say something about them going back to the island where they belonged and then he struck Tavish hard across the jaw.
 She covered her mouth before her squeak would alert them to her presence.

 While the Vega didn’t see her, Jadus turned in her direction.
 His eyes widened and then he shook his head at her indicating she shouldn’t come any closer.
 A large brute of a warrior inspected his pouch, and finding nothing of interest beyond his dagger, just said, “Hmph,” and tied it around Jadus’s waist again.
 “I’m taking this knife.”
 Jadus glared at the older stallion but said nothing.